Cross-Country Skiing South Lake Tahoe

 Cross country skiing South Lake Tahoe, here’s where to go:

 Cross country skiing South Lake Tahoe near Highway 89

-On the lake side you’ll find mostly flat and short trails at Pope, Kiva, and Baldwin Beaches, as well as at the nearby Tallac Historic Site and Taylor Creek Visitor Area.
+North of South Lake Tahoe’s “Y” intersection of Highway 50/89, on the lakeside, you’ll find mostly flat and short trails at Pope, Kiva, and Baldwin Beaches, as well as at the nearby Tallac Historic Site and Taylor Creek Visitor Area.
+Cross country skiing at the beaches is almost the definition of cross country skiing in South Lake Tahoe because you are right on the lake!
 Camp Richardson (no pets, trail pass required) offers groomed trails once the snowpack reaches two feet.

 On the opposite side of Highway 89 is Fallen Leaf Lake Campground, Mount Tallac Road (leads up to Floating Island and Cathedral Lakes), and the Taylor Creek Snow Play Area (permit required).